 It seems simple enough: One of your colleagues on the sales or marketing team tells you they read that whitepapers are a very effective marketing tool, and so they want to create a series of whitepapers.
 Forgetting for a moment that this is not a strategic approach at all, you say—no problem, we can do that.

 But what did you just agree to?

-When your client/boss asks for a “whitepaper” you need to drill down on precisely what they mean.
-Don’t make assumptions.
 Here are some quick definitions to help you guide the conversation and produce content that will be on point.

-We strongly recommend that you avoid making this a salesy document – If it’s 3,000 words, the last 300 should be about the company or product.
+We strongly recommend that you avoid making this a salesy document—if it’s 3,000 words, the last 300 should be about the company or product.
 And try not to give us that “ghosted sale” in which you don’t specifically talk about your product, but pretty much everyone knows that’s where you’re headed.
 People don’t want to read that; that’s what the brochure is for.

 Typically, a whitepaper is minimally designed, and in portrait format.

 An eBook is similar to a whitepaper, but there are some differences.
 An eBook is generally going to aim to be a little more entertaining than a whitepaper; consider it a license to lighten up a bit.
-This includes graphics, interactive features and links to other multimedia assets. eBooks are usually a little lighter in tone than a whitepaper, but it of course depends upon your brand voice.
+An eBook typically includes graphics, interactive features and links to other multimedia assets. eBooks are usually a little lighter in tone than a whitepaper, but it of course depends upon your brand voice.

 An eBook is more designed than a whitepaper, and often presented in landscape format.

 These are one (maybe two) page product-oriented marketing pieces.
 While whitepapers and eBooks are more concept- and thought leadership-driven, this is a chance to sell.
 Sell sheets usually do not have flowery marketing language, but are more focused on key attributes in a fairly straightforward, matter-of-fact way.